 - 1. The R.SAD is verified in integrity. - 2.
-The R.SAD is verified that it binds together the Signer authentication, a set of R.DTBS/R and R.Signing Key Id. - 3.
-The R.DTBS/R used for signature operations is bound to the R.SAD. - 4.
-The Signer identified in the SAD is authenticated according to the rules specified in FIA\UAU.5/Signer. - 5.
+The R.SAD is verified that it binds together the Signer authentication and R.Signing_Key_Id. - 3.
+The Signer identified in the SAD is authenticated according to the rules specified in FIA_UAU.5/Signer. - 4.
 Only an R.SigningKeyID as bound in the SAD, and which is part of the R.Signer security attributes, can be used to create a signature